suneel0101/ga-advanced-python/notes.md

 >>> rock_data['ARTIST CLEAN'].values_counts().head()
 ```

-3 - How many songs contain the word 'Rock'/'rock'/'ROCK' in it?
+How many songs contain the word 'Rock'/'rock'/'ROCK' (and any other upper/lower case combination) in it?

 ```python
 # I can create a new column in the DataFrame the same way we add keys to dictionaries